JetBrains/Qodana/topics/teamcity-plugin-configuration.md

 2. Click the **Qodana** build step to edit its configuration.

-3. On the page with the build step for Qodana, select the checkbox next to the necessary plugin and specify other settings as necessary.
+3. On the page with the build step for Qodana, select the checkbox next to the respective linter and specify other settings as necessary.

 4. Click **Save**.
 Now you can run a build with new inspection parameters you specified.